samuelwedw/Sammies-Sites/README.md

 #	Feel free to add/modify/download this for your self for anyreasons

 # note to self, TODO consider updating the repository, from sites(s) to "highschool website project"

+#All content created by me- icons/images/characters/logos are my design originally